pyranges/pyranges_1.x/docs/how_to_overlap.rst

   PyRanges with 3 rows, 5 columns, and 1 index columns.
   Contains 1 chromosomes and 2 strands.

-:func:`join_ranges <pyranges.PyRanges.join_ranges>` is one of most versatile methods in PyRanges, since it retains the full information of the two input PyRanges objects.
+:func:`join_overlaps <pyranges.PyRanges.join_overlaps>` is one of most versatile methods in PyRanges, since it retains the full information of the two input PyRanges objects.
 Nevertheless, more efficient alternative methods are available for specific use cases, detailed below.